benwilhelm/tdd-taster/README.md

 ## Webinar Video

-The video from the webinar can be found [here](https://drive.google.com/file/d/1ojcvrnC8lsDnG_DUtAu0UB8-GuhtnKbn/view?usp=sharing)
+The video from the webinar can be found [here](https://drive.google.com/file/d/1ojcvrnC8lsDnG_DUtAu0UB8-GuhtnKbn/view?usp=sharing).
+This is the unedited video for the moment.
+The webinar begins around 4m22s

 ## Example code